expo/expo/docs/pages/versions/unversioned/distribution/building-standalone-apps.md

 ### Switch to Push Notification Key on iOS

 If you are using Push Notifications Certificate and want to switch to Push Notifications Key you need to start build with `--clear-push-cert`.
-We will remove certificate from our servers and generate Push Notifcations Key for you.
+We will remove certificate from our servers and generate Push Notifications Key for you.

 ## 4. Wait for it to finish building